 We office in the Ken Caryl neighborhood of Jefferson County, and handle estates and trusts from Boulder to Colorado Springs.
 We pride ourselves of giving our clients attention, not shuffling papers.
 The estate lawyer often becomes a true family counselor, helping the client work through both financial and personal issues.

-Trust and estate attorneys also handle the administration of estates.
+Estate Administration -Trust and estate attorneys advise upon and also handle the administration of estates.
 Attorneys confer and advise heirs and surviving family members family on various issues, including:

 • Assistance to the executor with the preparation of the required probate documents and assist in valuation of estate assets